ioulian/frontend-workflow/README.md

 #### Desktop

 - **Performance**: 100.
 Keep in mind: the more JS/CSS you write, the worse it can get.
 When adding images, you can use lazy loading for a better score.
-- **Progressive Web App**: 92.
-You can get 100 by redirecting HTTP to HTTPS.
+- **Progressive Web App**: 100.
-- **Accessibility**: 90.
+- **Accessibility**: 91.
 By using default Bulma css, the color contrast is not good enough, you can change the colors based on the project.
-- **Best Practices**: 93.
-Use HTTP/2 on your server for a better score.
+- **Best Practices**: 100.
 - **SEO**: 100.
 Please consider reading SEO optimizations articles.
 Do not forget to add the correct attributes in HTML.

 #### Mobile

-Same metrics for mobile with default configuration.
+Same metrics for mobile with default configuration except for:

+- **Accessibility**: 89.
+Same error as on desktop.

 ### Options